Influence of Arabic on Spanish: Hypothesis of the Verb–subject–object (VSO) sentence structure

 As in most Romance languages, word order in Spanish is primarily governed by topicalization and focalization.
 This means that in practice the main syntactic constituents of a Spanish sentence can be in any order.
 In addition, certain types of sentence tend to favour specific orders.
-However, as all Romance languages, modern Spanish is classified in linguistic typology as an SVO language, because this order of constituents is considered the most unmarked one.
+However, as with all Romance languages, modern Spanish is classified in linguistic typology as an SVO language, because this order of constituents is considered the most unmarked one.

 In 1981, Spanish philologist Rafael Lapesa hypothesized that VSO sentence orders being more frequent in Spanish and Portuguese than other Romance languages was likely due to a Semitic (presumably Arabic) input in the language.
 Lapesa at the time considered that the topic had not been sufficiently investigated and required a more rigorous comparative study of Spanish with other Romance and Semitic languages.

 A 2008 study concludes that, although the earliest documentation written in Spanish (13th century) can be analysed as having a VSO order, this does not affect documents written after that time.
 It has also been hypothesized that VSO was still the unmarked order for literary works as late as the 17th century.

 A 2012 comparative study of Spanish, Italian and French showed French to be the most strictly Subject–verb–object (SVO) language of the three followed by Italian.
 In terms of constituent order, Spanish is the least restricted among the three languages, French is the most restricted, and Italian is intermediate.
 In the case of French, this is the result of a historical process, as old French was less restricted in word order.
 As for the VSO order, it is absent from both French and Italian, but not from Spanish.